26.5.17

 http://thebigpictureartproject.com/

-I enjoyed the bike ride along the new pathways along the waterfront in Yaletown.
-It was a great idea to transform the rugged old manufacturing areas of Yaletown into a fantastic public biking and walking experience and to be able to go along the waterfront with lots of plants, bushes, and trees.
-My favorite springtime trees and bushes are the magnolia trees, rhododendrons & azalea bushes.
+The bike ride along the new pathways in Yaletown was a pure joy.
+The transformation of the rugged old manufacturing areas into a fantastic public biking and walking experience was a stroke of genius.
+The waterfront, lined with lush plants, bushes, and trees, was a sight to behold.
+My favorite springtime trees and bushes —the magnolia trees, rhododendrons & azalea bushes —added a burst of color and life to the ride, filling me with delight and appreciation.

 Vancouver Bike Ride: Jericho Beach Ink on Bristol Paper by Minaz Jantz http://thebigpictureartproject.com/